sarahhardy/NBA-2023/README.md

    	  &emsp; AND is_active = 1<br>
 ORDER BY nba_years DESC<br>
 ;<br>

+Results: Kyrie Irving from Australia has been playing in the NBA for 11 years is the foreign player who has been playing the longest.
+The complete list of all 26 foreign players can be found in current_foreign_players.csv.

 # Data Sources:
 1. Walsh, Wyatt (2023, June).
 NBA Database, Daily Updated SQLite Database.
 Retrieved June 21, 2023 from https://www.kaggle.com/datasets/wyattowalsh/basketball.